top of page

 Depression

-Children and teens may experience depression under a variety of circumstances; and can be due to one's health, life changes, grief/loss, family history, or their environment.
+Individuals may experience depression under a variety of circumstances; and can be due to one's health, life changes, grief/loss, family history, traumatic event(s), or their environment.
 Depression may occur when the individual faces persistent sadness that occurs all day, every day, for a prolonged period of time.
 Some symptoms of depression include overall sadness, crying, helplessness or hopelessness, decreased interest in activities, low energy, low self-esteem, irritability or anger, difficulties sleeping, self-harm, or suicidal ideation.
-Therapy can be beneficial in treating depression in youth through individual and/or family therapy utilizing Cognitive Behavioral Therapy (CBT) with a focus on coping skills.
-At times, it may be beneficial for your therapist to work closely with the family or other medical professionals working with the client to optimize treatment.
+Therapy can be beneficial in managing and understanding depression.
+At times, it may be beneficial for your therapist to work closely with the family or other medical professionals working with the client to optimize therapeutic benefits.

 Social Difficulties